 To send email marketing requires compliance with both PECR and GDPR.

-These are separate and distinct regulations.
+These are separate regulations.
 GDPR is a replacement for DPA (data protection act) but does not remove PECR.
-However, it’s now widely anticipated that at the same time as GDPR, that PECR will be replaced with new EU ePrivacy regulation.
+PECR will be replaced with new EU ePrivacy regulation but that is not expected until 2019 currently.

-Soft opt-in, which is sufficient for consent under PECR (privacy and electronic communications regulation) is not sufficient for GDPR consent, although the current draft of the new ePrivacy regulation does give limited provision for email marketing to be sent to existing customers.
+Soft email opt-in, which is sufficient for marketing permission under PECR (privacy and electronic communications regulation) to customers is not sufficient for GDPR consent.
+The current draft of the new ePrivacy regulation does give limited provision for email marketing to be sent to existing customers.
 More on that later.

 - GDPR is replacing DPA